 NADIA ISHKINYAEVA, MARINA SHAMOVA

-PATHS OF CARE
+PATHS OF ATTENTION

 (Saint Petersburg, Russia)

-Paths of Care is an educational program for children and adults of all ages created by practicing educators Marina Shamova and Nadia Ishkinyaeva with the goal of bringing the methodology of critical pedagogy to bear on the field of contemporary art.
+Paths of Attention is an educational program for children and adults of all ages created by practicing educators Marina Shamova and Nadia Ishkinyaeva with the goal of bringing the methodology of critical pedagogy to bear on the field of contemporary art.
 The project, which takes the form of a teacher/bot in the application Telegram, is a series of interdisciplinary seminars built around three topics (non-judgemental observation, curiosity, and intimacy) and three kinds of activity (movement/dance, action/performance, and creation/art studio practice).
 Over the course of the festival, seminar participants will do assignments in adult-child pairs, share their feelings and observations, and also reflect on their experience.
 Depending on the assignment, the participants might go for a walk together, practice automatic drawing, talk about important subjects, or perform a collective dance.

 Join the seminar on Telegram at t.me/path_of_care_bot